Skip to main content

 1. The response variable is chosen by selecting:

 • Response Cell Line Set selects the data source for the response varaiable.
-The user can choose: NCI60, CCLE, GDSC, CTRP or NCI/DTP SCLC or NCI-60/DTP Almanac (see the Data Sources section of Help for more details on these Cell Line Sets).
+The user can choose: NCI60, CCLE, GDSC, CTRP or NCI/DTP SCLC or NCI-60/DTP Almanac (see the Data Sources TAB for more details on these Cell Line Sets).

 • Response Data Type selects the data type for the response variable (example: a drug or a molecular dataset).
 The options for this vary dependent on the source selected above, and appear in the Response Data Type dropdown.
 See the Metadata tab for data types description.